 Emerging Artist Award

 In conjunction with New England Society of Children’s Book Writers and Illustrators, R. Michelson Galleries reviews attending Illustrator portfolios and bestows the Emerging Artist Award for illustrators who have not yet published a children’s book.
-Previous winners include Katia Wish, Russ Cox, David Bird, Jeanette Bradley and Kevin Barry. most of whom have gone on to obtain book contracts and greater publishing success.
+Most of our previous winners include have gone on to obtain book contracts and greater publishing success.

 2016: Milanka Reardon